But it’s not an isolated tragedy for an industry defined by a litany of disasters.

 The death of animals at sea is nothing new.
 In fact, it’s the cost of doing business for live exporters.
 Whether from Australia, Europe or South America — animals die on every live export journey.
 These deaths are so routine they don’t make the news.
 But the experience and the suffering of these individuals — millions of them over decades — is very real.

 Our friends at SAFE in New Zealand have been working tirelessly to end the live export of pregnant dairy cows and sheep from that country for many years.
-They have already achieved a ban on the export of animals for slaughter — this latest disaster should surely be the catalyst needed to end the export of vulnerable 'breeding animals' too.
-You can support their efforts here.
+They have already achieved a ban on the export of animals for slaughter — this latest disaster should surely be the catalyst needed to end the export of vulnerable ‘breeding animals’ too.